The Nottawasaga Valley Conservation Authority

 Where and when do we sample groundwater?

 The NVCA currently operates 19 monitoring wells as part of the PGMN at 10 sites within the watershed.
 These wells measure ambient water levels and water quality from the major aquifers (groundwater-bearing areas) within our watershed.
-Monitoring wells are instrumented with datalogging and telemetry equipment, which enables MOECC to access groundwater level data remotely.
+Monitoring wells are instrumented with data logging and telemetry equipment, which enables MOECC to access groundwater level data remotely.
 Groundwater levels are recorded hourly at all of the monitoring wells, and corrected for barometric pressure.
 Water level data is downloaded twice a year.

 Water quality sampling for general chemistry and metals are undertaken annually, occurring every fall.
 Staff use a submersible pump to collect water samples from a well within our monitoring network following the MECP sampling protocol.
 The samples are submitted and analyzed at an MECP accredited laboratory.